votejainism/jainism-party/README.md

 whatdotheyknow.com/request/99525/response/241719/attach/2/Conservative Party Constitution.pdf
 nhaparty.org/about-nha-party/constitution-and-documents
 politike.al/wp-content/uploads/2016/03/Statuti-i-Partise-Nacionaliste-Britani.pdf
+cymrusovereign.cymru/party-constitution-2
+englishdemocrats.party/our-party/constitution

-A financial scheme is also required
+A financial scheme is also required.

 Here are some links to the financial schemes of some already registered parties:-